2003 Altai earthquake

-The 2003 Altai earthquake, or 2003 Chuya earthquake, occurred on September 27 at 18:33:26 local time with a moment magnitude of 7.3 and a maximum Mercalli intensity of X (Extreme).
+The 2003 Altai earthquake, or 2003 Chuya earthquake, occurred on September 27 at 18:33:26 local time with a moment magnitude of 7.3 and a maximum intensity of shaking of X (Extreme) on the Modified Mercalli intensity scale.
 The epicenter of this oblique-slip shock was in Altai Republic, Russia near the borders of Mongolia, China, and Kazakhstan.
 Three deaths and five injuries were reported and the total damage was listed as $10.6–33 million.